-Study of learning theory with special application to the processes of the formal teaching-learning environment.
+This course is the study of learning theory with special application to the processes of the formal teaching-learning environment.
 It is one of the foundational disciplines in education.
 Consideration will be given to the principles, processes, and practices that research and experience indicate are most pertinent to the development and training of effective teachers.
 The scope will include personality theory, cognitive growth, learning theory, motivation, and instructional objectives.
 These factors will be examined with an application to a Christian context of education.

-Offered: spring Prerequisite: PSY 223
+Offered: spring Prerequisite: PSY 120